-Whether you're a parent of an existing iPhone owner, or you've recently decided to give in to your kid's incessant pleading for the new iPhone 4, you may find yourself wondering if you can leverage your son or daughter's shiny gift to keep tabs on him/her.
-The answer is that, yes, with a bit of setup on your end and a subscription to Apple's MobileMe service, you can indeed track your teenager's iPhone.
+Whether you're a parent of an existing iPhone owner, or you've recently decided to give in to your kid's incessant pleading for a new iPhone, you may find yourself wondering if you can leverage your son or daughter's shiny gift to keep tabs on him/her.
+The answer is that, yes, but you will need to convince them to give you the password to their Apple account, or accept your location requests through Find My Friends.

 Now, before we go on, let's go over what we know about kids and parents.
 Kids, especially teenagers, are astoundingly moronic, impulse driven idiots that are typically completely ignorant of their own mortality who spend their time traveling in packs looking for opportunities to trump each other's stupidity.
 Parent's, especially American ones, are overwhelmingly paranoid, obsessive, overbearing blowhards that misidentify harmless coming of age behavior and experiences as threats to their child's well being while ignoring real threats to their mental and physical health such as television and run-amok consumerism.